Cookies

 Art and the Women’s Movement in the UK 1970–1990

-This research group is focused on questions of women’s art practice, particularly that from the 1970’s and 80’s which has been largely overlooked in British art history.
-At its heart it is a commitment to the expansion and acknowledgement of complex historical truths: who were these female artists, what kind of activism were they engaged in?
+This research group was focused on questions of women’s art practice, particularly that from the 1970’s and 80’s which has been largely overlooked in British art history.
+At its heart it was a commitment to the expansion and acknowledgement of complex historical truths: who were these female artists, what kind of activism were they engaged in?
 Why is their work so hard to find?
 Why is it only held in very particular collections?
 How do wider socio-political moments (equal pay act, race discrimination act, Thatcher, AIDS crisis) affect their work?

-Primary research questions for the group include
+Primary research questions for the group included:

 • Who were the artists who were making work in this period and how were they connected to one another?